alex81527/latex-nctu-thesis/README.md

-# A latex template for MS thesis required by College of Computer Science, National Chiao Tung University.
+# A latex template for Phd/MS thesis of College of Computer Science, National Chiao Tung University, Hsinchu, Taiwan.